 On trips where male volunteers are part of the group, it is not appropriate for them to sleep in the same space as girl members.
 Always support and maintain an all-girl atmosphere for sleeping quarters.
 Men may participate only when separate sleeping quarters and bathrooms are available for their use.
-In some circumstances, such public venues as a museum or mall overnight with hundreds of girls, this type of accommodation may not be possible.
-If this is the case, men do not supervise girls in the sleeping area of the event and the adult-volunteer-to-girl ratio is adjusted accordingly.
+In some circumstances, such as public venue (museum or mall) overnights, with hundreds of girls, this type of accommodation may not be possible.
+If this is the case, men do not supervise girls in the sleeping area of the event and the adult-to-girl ratio is adjusted accordingly.